National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 1. Click blue "Run" button.

-1. Verify resulting table has 6 columns & 64 rows.
+1. Verify resulting table has 6 columns & 679 rows.

 1. Notice `pt_observation_preceding` has fewer rows than `patient_ll`.

     - Q1: Why?
-    - Q2: Can we use `pt_observation_preceding` directly in the
+    - Q2: Can we use `pt_observation_preceding` directly in the analysis?
-      analysis?
 Why not?
-    - Q3: What rows are missing from `pt_observation_preceding`, and how can we fill in those rows?
+    - Q3: What rows are missing from `pt_observation_preceding`,
+      and how can we fill in those rows?
+    - Q4: Suppose the investigators don't want ancient events.
+      ...say only the previous 6 months are relevant.
+      Conceptually, how would we modify the query?

 ## Dissecting Previous SQL Code